w3f/polkadot-spec/spec.md

 # State

-Its state is has similarities to Ethereum: accounts contained in it are a mapping from a `U64` account index to code (`H256`, a SHA3 of Wasm code) and storage (`H256`, a Merkle-trie root for a set of `H256` to `U8[]` mappings).
+Its state is has similarities to Ethereum: accounts contained in it are a mapping from a `AccountID` account identifier to code (a SHA3 of Wasm code) and storage (a Merkle-trie root for a set of `H256` to `bytes` mappings).
 All such accounts are actually known as "high accounts" since their ID is close to 2**64 and, notionally, they have a "high" privilege level.

 Notably, no balance or nonce information is stored directly in the state.
-Balances, in general, are unneeded since ralay-chain DOTs are not a crypto-currency per se and cannot be transferred between owners directly.
-Nonces, for the purposes of replay-protection are managed directly by the contracts that accept transactions.
+Balances, in general, are unneeded since relay-chain DOTs are not a crypto-currency per se and cannot be transferred between owners directly.
+Nonces, for the purposes of replay-protection are managed by the specialised Authentication contract.

 Ownership of DOTs is managed by two accounts independent bodies of code & state): the Staking account (which manages DOTs stakes by users) and the Parachain account (which manages the DOTs owned by parachains).
 Transfer from the Staking to the Parachain account happens via a signed transaction being included in the relay chain.
 Transfer in the reverse direction is initiated directly by the Parachain account through the forwarding of a message.

 ```
-state := U64 -> [ code_hash: H256, storage_root: H256 ]
+state := AccountID -> ( code_hash: Hash, storage_root: Hash )
 ```

 In reality almost all account indices would not represent these high accounts but rather be "virtual".
 High accounts would each fulfil specific functions (though over time these may expanded or contracted as changes in the protocol determine).
 The accounts on genesis block can be listed:

 - Account 0: Nobody.
 Basic user-level account.
 Can be queried for non-sensitive universal data (like `block_number()`, `block_hash()`).
 Represents the unauthenticated (external transaction) origin.
 - Accounts 1...: The virtual account indices.
 - Account ~7: Timestamp account.
 Stores the current time.
-May be called from the unauthenticated account once per block.
+Changed once per block by the System account.
 - Account ~6: Authentication account.
-Basic account lookup account.
-Stores a mapping `U64 -> H160` providing a partial public-key derivative ("address", similar to an Ethereum address) for each account index.
-Automatically registers new accounts (in return for some price).
-Registration begins at some index greater than zero (likely to be 1 + the number of genesis allocations).
-The current index increments with each new account registered.
-Accounts should not be createable without some sort of economic activity happening.
+Manages checking the transaction signatures and replay protection.
 - Account ~5: Para-chain management account.
 Stores all things to do with parachains including total parachain balances, relay-chain-native account balances that are transferable (per parachain), validation function, queue information and current state.
 Is flushed at the beginning of each block in order to allow the previous block's messages to the relay chain to execute.
 - Account ~4: Staking account.
-Stores all things to do with the proof-of-stake algorithm particularly currently staked amounts as a mapping from `U64 -> [ balance: U256, nonce: U64 ]`.
+Stores all things to do with the proof-of-stake algorithm particularly currently staked amounts.
 Informs the Consensus account of its current validator set.
 Hosts stake-voting.
 - Account ~3: Consensus account.
 Stores all things consensus and code is the relay-chain consensus logic.
 Requires to be informed of the current validator set and can be queried for behaviour profiles.
 Checks validator signatures.
 - Account ~2: Administration account.
 Stores and administers low-level chain parameters.
 Can unilaterally read and replace code/storage in all accounts, &c.
 Hosts and acts on stake-voting activities.
 Acts as entry point in block execution.
 - Account ~1: System.
 Provides low-level mutable interaction with header, in particular `deposit_log()`.
-Represents the system origin.
+Represents the system origin, which includes all validator-accepted, unsigned transactions.

 For PoC-1, high accounts are likely to be built-in, though eventually they should be implemented as Wasm contracts.